From 2008 - 2014

 Choice to Change

-The Weekend Retreat for refugees offers two days courses, namely one on Life Challenges and one on Introduction to Iceland and will be taught by Mr Keith Henderson from US assisted by Christien Kristjansson and Maflor.
+The Weekend Retreat for refugees offers two days courses, namely one on Life Challenges and one on Introduction to Iceland and will be taught by Mr. Keith Henderson from the US assisted by Christien Kristjansson and Maflor.

-The program consist of 8 hours lectures, 2 hours of group workshop and 2 hours wrap up session including a lunch buffet to introduce different foods and delicacies, as well as educational tour visit to the most exciting tourist spot in Iceland.
+The program consists of 8 hours of lectures, 2 hours of a group workshop, and 2 hours wrap-up session including a lunch buffet to introduce different foods and delicacies, as well as an educational tour visit to the most exciting tourist spot in Iceland.
 Students can opt to receive a certificate at the end of the session.
 The course will be offered in English.
-There will be no fee charge for this course.
+There will be no fee charged for this course.

 Christien Kristjansson of Culture House Intl. - Iceland is from South Africa, has worked in various volunteer projects both in South Africa and in Iceland with managing the Open House- A Reach Out program to help foreigners integrate and sponsored by the Alpjoðahús.

-Maflor has been involved with missionary and charity project and she recently returned from Thailand and Cambodia.
-She is currently working full time at Hotel Smari and doing a part time at 4th Floor Hotel.
+Maflor has been involved with missionary and charity projects and she recently returned from Thailand and Cambodia.
+She is currently working full-time at Hotel Smari and doing a part-time at the 4th Floor Hotel.
 Maflor passion lies within her charity and volunteering work with Fjolskyldan Liknarfelag and Kærleiksverk Félagasamtök/JKL JLU Missions - Iceland and Philippines registered organization.

-Keith Henderson has been a missionary, teacher and volunteer for over 35 years in the US and Asia.
-Presently visiting Iceland from Thailand where he has educational projects aimed at improving the quality of life of via volunteer projects as well as English enrichment.
-These projects have been sponsored by individuals who have the same goal - to be a help to others in anyway they can-sometimes via donations of time, services, money or materials to help others in need.
+Keith Henderson has been a missionary, teacher, and volunteer for over 35 years in the US and Asia.
+Presently visiting Iceland from Thailand where he has educational projects aimed at improving the quality of life via volunteer projects as well as English enrichment.
+These projects have been sponsored by individuals who have the same goal - to be a help to others in any way they can-sometimes via donations of time, services, money, or materials to help others in need.
 If you would like more information, please contact us.
 Thank you!
 Have a wonderful day!